remix-run/react-router/docs/guides/migrating-5-to-6.md

 `<Profile>` element that is rendered when `<Route path=":userId" component={Profile} />` matches.
 Most React libraries who take this approach end up with either an API like `<Route component={Profile} passProps={{ animate: true }} />` or use a render prop or higher-order component.

-Also, I'm not sure if you noticed this but in v4 and v5, `Route`'s rendering API became rather large.
+Also, in case you didn't notice, in v4 and v5 `Route`'s rendering API became rather large.
 It went something like this:

 ```js
 // Ah, this is nice and simple!